 Is there anything else to do in the area?

-If you’ve brought your kids along, don’t miss Terra Nova Adventure Play Environment, a short walk from the Sharing Farm area.
-One of the Lower Mainland’s best playgrounds, its ziplines, pivot swing, hill slide and more are a must for visiting kids.
+If you’ve brought your kids along, don’t miss Terra Nova Adventure Play Environment, a short walk from the festival site.
+One of Metro Vancouver’s finest playgrounds, its ziplines, pivot swing, hill slide and more are a must for visiting families.

 The park itself is also worth exploring.
-There are several verdant trails, a tranquil pond and panoramic views across the shoreline.
-And if you’re a birder, the adjoining Terra Nova Natural Area is a celebrated haven where you might spot herons, owls, woodpeckers and more.
+There are several verdant trails, a tranquil pond and panoramic views across the mountain-framed shoreline.
+And if you’re a birder, the adjoining Terra Nova Natural Area is a celebrated haven where you might spot herons, owls or woodpeckers.

 How do I get there?

-The Sharing Farm’s Richmond Garlic Festival is at 2771 Westminster Highway.
+The Sharing Farm’s Richmond Garlic Fest is at 2771 Westminster Highway.
 If you need to drive, parking will be available at the Public Works Yard on Lynas Lane.
 From there, a free shuttle service will be provided.
-Better yet, consider cycling to the festival (a free bike valet service will be available) or arriving via transit—use the handy TransLink trip-planning tool to figure out your route.
+Alternatively, consider cycling to the festival (a free bike valet service will be available) or taking public transit—visit the TransLink website to plan your route.

 EVENT DETAILS